$C^*$-algebras generated by projective representations of free nilpotent groups: Introduction

+This version is from July 2016 and includes several computations and details that were left out in the published version of the article, in addition to a reformulation of Proposition~\ref{similarity} in terms of general semidirect products, and a new Remark~\ref{new} that makes a connection to more recent work.

+A comprehensive summary of this paper was part of the author's PhD dissertation \cite{phd-thesis} at the Norwegian University of Science and Technology (NTNU) submitted in May~2013.

-The author would like to thank Erik B\'{e}dos, first for suggesting the problem of computing the multipliers of the group $G(3)$, and then for providing valuable comments throughout this work.
+The author would like to thank Erik B{\'e}dos, first for suggesting the problem of computing the two-cocycles of the group $G(3)$, and then for providing valuable comments throughout this work.
+The author would also like to thank the referee of Journal of Operator Theory for several valuable comments and suggestions.